RISC-OS-Community/CodingOnRISC-OS/README.md

 ### How to contribute

 Follow the general instructions [here](CONTRIBUTING.md) and update the docs in `doc` directories as you feel appropriate.
-When done request a `Pull Reuqest` so we can review your changes and approve them, thanks!
+When done open a `Pull Request` to the `develop` branch and ask for a review from `RISC-OS-Community/code-reviews-team` so we can review your changes and approve them, thanks!

+Also make sure you have read the Code of Conduct [here](CODE_OF_CONDUCT.md), thanks.

 Enjoy! :)